GLOBAL MARKETS-Stocks struggle as soft earnings compound interest rate headache

 By Lawrence Delevingne

-Oct 25 (Reuters) - Stocks slipped on Wednesday after the latest round of earnings prompted concern among investors over the economic outlook, adding to the angst over painfully high interest rates, while benchmark U.S. Treasury yields and the dollar ticked up.
+Oct 25 (Reuters) - Stocks were mixed on Wednesday after the latest round of earnings prompted concern among investors over the economic outlook, adding to the angst over painfully high interest rates, while benchmark U.S. Treasury yields and the dollar ticked up.

-Shares of Alphabet Inc GOOGL.O plunged nearly 10% after the Google parent reported disappointing cloud services revenue, reviving fears of an economic slowdown and dragging down the broader communication services sector .SPLRCL.
+Weighing on the indexes were shares in Alphabet GOOGL.O, which fell 8.7% after the company reported another slowdown in its cloud business, while Microsoft MSFT.O shares rose 2.3% after it beat estimates.

 Overnight, Asian stocks rose from 11-month lows as investors cheered China's approval of a 1 trillion yuan ($137 billion) sovereign bond issue as a harbinger of stimulus, although MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS were little changed.